Jim Gilstrap

-James Earl Gilstrap (born November 10, 1946) is an American singer, considered one of the most prolific session musicians in the industry.
+James Gilstrap is an American singer and session musician.
 He is best known for his 1975 solo hit single "Swing Your Daddy", as well as singing co-lead to the theme from the TV series Good Times.

 Career

 Gilstrap was born November 10, 1946, in Daingerfield, Texas to Jodie and Pearlie Mae (Tolbert) Gilstrap.
 He joined the U.S. Navy Reserve.
 He began his career in the music industry when he returned from serving in the Vietnam War.
 Early groups he worked with include the Doodletown Pipers and The Cultures.

 In the early 1970s, Gilstrap was one of the backing vocalists in Stevie Wonder's backing outfit, "Wonderlove", appearing on Wonder's albums, Talking Book and Innervisions.
 Gilstrap sang the opening two lines of the Wonder song, "You Are the Sunshine of My Life" (with Lani Groves singing the next two lines).
 He subsequently signed a recording contract with Chelsea Records in 1975.
-His recording of the Kenny Nolan-penned "Swing Your Daddy" was a #4 hit in the UK Singles Chart in April 1975, and reached #10 in the U.S. Billboard Black Singles chart.
+His recording of the Kenny Nolan-penned "Swing Your Daddy" was a number 4 hit in the UK Singles Chart in April 1975, and reached number 10 in the U.S. Billboard Black Singles chart.
 The song peaked at number 64 in Australia.